aturcotte/exquires/docs/USAGE.rst

     With large project files, this program can take an *extremely* long time to run.
 For slower machines, it is recommended to start with a small set of test images.
-You can add additional images later and call :program:`exquires-update` to compute the new data.
+You can add additional images later and call :ref:`exquires-update` to compute the new data.

 .. _exquires-update-label: